 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Farmers & Merchants Bank of Long Beach's score of 25 is higher than 62% of the industry.
+Farmers & Merchants Bank of Long Beach's score of 25 is lower than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.